jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 During the simulation the following must be ensured:

-- For events that occur at the same time, it must be possible to execute them in any order, without affecting the correctness of the simulation.
+1. For events that occur at the same time, it must be possible to execute them in any order, without affecting the correctness of the simulation.
 In other words, the outcome of the simulation must not depend on any ordering of simultaneous events.

-- Care must be taken to not create duplicate events.
+2. Care must be taken to not create duplicate events.
 For example, if a component of the system is servicing some kind of input queue, when an item is added to the queue a corresponding 'service' event must be created, but only when the queue is empty.
 As such, delegation of responsibility for event creation must be clear.

-For modelling of a synchronsied system, it can be useful to subdivide each time step into several phases.
-For example, two phases can be used to separate actions of producing...
+To avoid violating point 1 above, it can be useful to subdivide each time step into several phases to impose an ordering of events.

+A simple case is to divide each timestep into two phases: a *read* phase where system state can be retrieved and a *write* phase where system state can be updated.
+By separating access in this way, there can be no dependencies between the serialisation of reads and writes as the events are fetched from the queue.
+As an example, given a node in a ring network that can receive incoming messages and forward them to a next node, it must be ensured that receiving always occurs after a previous write has committed.
+This avoids a read being scheduled before a write.

+..
+Diagram

+Extending this concept, a timestep can be divided into an arbitrary number of sub phases to model complex behaviours within one timestep.

-C++ example
+..
+Rust example

-Parallelisation
+..
+Parallelisation strategies